-- Shared governance between faculty and the administration depends on the willingness of both to share.
+- Maybe there needs to be a basic understanding of what the role of the Senate should be, and how to speak as one voice. - As opposed to merely reacting to top-down directives, faculty should play a role in developing policies themselves. - Shared governance between faculty and the administration depends on the willingness of both to share.
 From the faculty's perspective, how we can best enhance the effectiveness of Senate's role in shared governance depends on the administration's willingness to share its governance authority.
 How and to what extent is the administration willing?
 For example, I was on the Senate committee that interacts with the administration on budgetary matters several years ago.
 The administration shared a lot of budget information with the committee, but I never got the sense that it would lead to actual changes in budget decisions.
-I recommend consultation with appropriate members of the administration to get a more accurate sense of its willingness to share governance. - There is clearly a sense among some faculty that the administration needs to do a better job of sharing its governance authority with the faculty.
-If the faculty is truly committed to shared governance, we need to be open to the possibility that, on some dimensions, the faculty needs to do a better job of sharing its governance authority with the administration.
-Consultation with the administration on this issue is appropriate.
+I recommend consultation with appropriate members of the administration to get a more accurate sense of its willingness to share governance. - Senators recognize the need to respond to solicitations for volunteers from the Office of the Senate Council, yet other responsibilities often hinder such desires.